naoshibaikyu/cyborgresistance/halloween.md

 Arrietty Sad: Pleaasssee?

-Light: No.
+Light Annoyed: No.

 Arrietty Angry: Come on!!

-Light: **[sigh]** I said no, it means no, Arrietty.
+Light Thinking: **[sigh]** I said no, it means no, Arrietty.

 Arrietty Annoyed: Seriously, what's the problem?

-Light: Because last year you all made a gigantic mess and it took poor Auto *weeks* to clean up the place.
+Light Annoyed: Because last year you all made a gigantic mess and it took poor Auto *weeks* to clean up the place.

 Arrietty Angry: What?
 Now you're just making up excuses, we've only been living with you for a *few months* at most.

-Light: Well, the answer is still no and that is final.
+Light Angry: Well, the answer is still no and that is final.

 Arrietty Angry: Alright, fine. **[slams the door on her way out]** Stuck up old geezer, the heck is his problem lately?